 The Iranians.

-Oh, okay, there's a real reliable source.
+There's a real reliable source.

-We'll double check that.
+We'll double-check that.

 We'll confirm our facts here.

-How is it the media?
+How is it that the media, they lie for three years?

-They lie about Trump, Russia, collusion, collusion, Russia, Russia, Russia, Russia.
+They lie about Trump, Russia, collusion, collusion.

 They lie, lie, lie, lie, lie, lie, lie.

-They ignore the biggest abuse of power, corruption scandal in history.
+They ignore the biggest abuse of power corruption scandal in history.

-Now we're proven right.
+Now, we're proven right.

-Everything we've told you for nearly three years is proven true, and it's about to get even validated more.
+The Inspector General, Michael Horowitz, everything we've told you for nearly three years is proven true, and it's about to get even validated more.

 More vindication is coming.

-You know, that would be the death penalty for me ever talking again.
+It's that if I got it wrong or any of my conservative friends get it wrong, oh, you know, that would be the death penalty for me ever talking again.

 Wow.